Indoor Air Quality Testing

-Ultra fine particles such as dirt, dust, tobacco smoke and fireplace soot can remain airborne for a long time unlike larger particles that tend to settle on surfaces.
-Now more than ever there are products that can help you achieve the goal of cleaner air.
+There are many products that can help you achieve the goal of cleaner air in your home.
 Is it time to look for ways to improve the indoor air quality of your home?
+Consider these questions:

 - If so, are their symptoms worse at night or in the morning?

-- Are there infants or elderly family living in your home?
+- Are there infants or elderly family members living in your home?

-- Is there a smoker in the house?
+- Are there any smokers in your house?